-- a) All crops for pedigree must be free of Prohibited noxious weeds. - b) All crops for pedigree should be free of Primary noxious weeds. - c) Very weedy crops may be declined pedigreed status.
+- a) All crops for pedigree must be free of Prohibited noxious weeds. - b) Very weedy crops will be declined pedigreed status.

 - a) During flowering or pollination, the maximum number of plants of other varieties, off-types or volunteers of genus Beta plants permitted in Certified status crops is fifty (50) plants in approximately 10,000 plants of the inspected crop (i.e. 0.5%). - b) During flowering or pollination, no plants of other varieties, off-types or volunteers of genus Beta plants are permitted in Foundation status crop (i.e. 0.0%). - c) The inspector makes 6 counts (10,000 plants each) in the field to determine the number of impurities.
 The resulting average must not exceed the maximum impurity standard. - d) Impurities in pedigreed crops should be removed prior to crop inspection.